Nicky Lopez Player Props: Royals vs. Rays

 Nicky Lopez At The Plate

-- Lopez has five doubles, three triples and 19 walks while hitting .221.
+- Lopez is hitting .216 with five doubles, three triples and 20 walks.

-- He has not hit a long ball in his 50 games this year.
+- In 43.1% of his 51 games this season, Lopez has picked up at least one hit.
+He's also had six multi-hit games.

+- In 51 games played this year, he has not gone deep.

-- In eight games this season (16.0%), Lopez has picked up an RBI, including two games with multiple runs batted in.
+- Lopez has driven in a run in eight games this year (15.7%), including two games with multiple runs batted in.

-- In 24.0% of his games this season, he has scored at least once.
-And he's had four games with multiple runs (8.0%).
+- He has scored in 23.5% of his games this season, with more than one run scored in 7.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.